-A Review manager and reputation management are two of the hottest topics in the online marketing space and are often used interchangeably.
+A review manager and reputation management are two of the hottest topics in the online marketing space and are often used interchangeably.
 However, this isn’t a cardigan vs. sweater situation.
 For those of you who like that analogy, think of it like this: if review management is a cardigan, reputation management is an insulated parka — and the internet is a vicious blizzard.

 Let’s break it down, starting with some simple definitions.

-What is a Review manager?
+What is a review manager?

-A review manager is the process of tracking incoming customer reviews from various review sites and responding to them when necessary.
+A review manager is a process of tracking incoming customer reviews from various review sites and responding to them when necessary.
 Businesses often choose to manage reviews using a software that lets them see all their reviews from all sites in one place.
 Numerous tools exist that provide this basic service.